joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

   * IT leaders understand the business and proactively propose solutions to key opportunities and problems

-5. Strategic Core Competency - IT enables information and/or execution superiority over competition
+5. Optimizing - Strategic Core Competency - IT enables information and/or execution superiority over competition

   * A steady stream of solutions provides competitive advantage